 Welcome to Spinning Numbers.
 The topics covered here are what you will find in an undergraduate electrical engineering course on circuits.
-My goal is to talk to you like a good friend who wants to help you understand these elegant ideas.
+My goal is to explain things to you as a good friend who wants to help you understand these elegant ideas.

 I got interested electricity when I was about eight years old.
 My first sense of wonder came from a tube radio.
-This glowing little box played music sent on invisible waves from miles away.
+This glowing box played music sent on invisible waves from miles away.
 Are you kidding me!
 How great is that!
-Electricity is invisible, and yet people understand it, and can invent radios and other great stuff.
+How did someone figure that out?
+Electricity is invisible, and yet people understand it and can invent radios and other great stuff.
 I wanted to understand, too.

-In college my major was electrical engineering.
-After graduating I started my career designing integrated circuits and computers.
-For each new project I would go back to my textbooks to re-study the fundamentals I needed.
-There were moments where I would slap my head and say, “So that’s what my teacher meant!”
-I hope these videos and articles help you to have similar head-slapping Aha! moments, but without the long years inbetween.
+All through my career, for each new project I would go back to my college textbooks to re-study the fundamentals I needed.
+Years after graduation there were moments I would slap my head and say, “So that’s what my teacher meant!”
+My goal is for these videos and articles to help you to have similar head-slapping Aha! moments, but without the long years in between.

-Circuit simulation is a critical tool for all engineers.
-A special feature here at Spinning Numbers is the Circuit sandbox simulator.
-You can study circuits and try out your own ideas.
-The simulator is something I wanted to make available on Khan Academy but didn’t have the time during my fellowship.
+Circuit simulation is a critical tool for engineers.
+A special feature at Spinning Numbers is the Circuit sandbox simulator.
+You can study circuits by simulation and try out your own ideas.

-Equations are rendered by $\KaTeX$, the super-fast math typesetting library from Khan Academy.
+Equations are beautifully rendered by $\KaTeX$, the super-fast math typesetting library from Khan Academy.